U.S. News Rankings

 |Ranking score and category|

 Bryn Mawr College is an institution for female students in the suburban outskirts of Philadelphia.
 Though it is a women’s school, Bryn Mawr students have many options to balance a single-sex education with coed opportunities at neighboring schools.
-At Haverford College, which is a mile away, Bryn Mawr women can take courses, join organizations, and live in residence halls.
+At Haverford College, which is a mile away, Bryn Mawr women can take courses, join organizations and live in residence halls.
 Bryn Mawr students can also take courses and attend social events at nearby Swarthmore College, and can enroll in classes at the University of Pennsylvania.
-A shuttle van transports students among Bryn Mawr, Haverford, and Swarthmore; the University of Pennsylvania is a half-hour drive from campus.
+A shuttle van transports students among Bryn Mawr, Haverford and Swarthmore; the University of Pennsylvania is a half-hour drive from campus.
 For students traveling at night, they can be picked up at any campus location or nearby train station by the school’s Lantern Van, which runs until 1 a.m.
 On campus, there are more than 100 student clubs and organizations, some of which are housed in the renovated Victorian homes on Cambrian Row.
-Freshmen must live on campus unless they reside with family members nearby.
+All students are expected to live on campus throughout the academic year but can request approval to move off campus.
 The Bryn Mawr Owls athletic teams are members of the NCAA Division III Centennial Conference.
 For fun off campus, downtown Philadelphia is 11 miles—or a 20-minute train ride—away.
-Home to more than 250,000 college students, Philadelphia has something for everyone: history, nightlife, shopping, sports, and more.
+Home to more than 250,000 college students, Philadelphia has something for everyone: history, nightlife, shopping, sports and more.

 |School mission and unique qualities (as provided by the school):|